 - take you far enough to be out of sight of the new alignment

 Some of these ghost roads pass through private property and are not legally accessible.
-You seem nice a nice person, dear reader, and I don't want you to get arrested or shot.
+You seem like a nice person, dear reader, and I don't want you to get arrested or shot.
 So please inquire locally about whether you can hike in these areas.

 And: yeah, this page would really benefit from some pictures.
 But I won't be traveling to the area for awhile.
 I've provided links to aerial and street view images where they exist.